TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

 links in both the :ref:`rte` and the :ref:`FormEngine`.
 The link browser offers tabs for the different types of links like email, page, external, file, news record and possibly more.
-Each tab of the link browser has an associated :ref:`backend LinkHandler <linkhandler>` that renders the tab and handles editing links.
+Each tab of the link browser has an associated :ref:`backend link handler <linkhandler>` that renders the tab and handles editing links.
 The link browser can be extended by :ref:`custom links to different record types <TableRecordLinkBrowserTutorials>` and :ref:`custom link handler implementations <tutorial-github-link-handler>`.